Last modified: Dec. 5, 2024, 2:42 p.m.

 Bionomics are described elaborately on the Butterflies in the Benelux website.

-In Belgium the adults fly in two generations a year: the main generation in May and June, and a partial second generation from late July to early September.
+In Belgium the adults fly in two generations a year with the main generation in May and June, and a partial second generation from late July to early September.

 The larva lives on small shrubs & trees of the Rosaceae family.
 In Belgium mainly on Prunus spinosa, but also Crataegus monogyna can be used.